jamesshao8/portapack-havoc-modified/README.md

 **Later taken by Mayhem, and modified to some other UI/font.**

-# Does H3/H3SE compatible with Mayhem?
+# Does H3/H3 SE compatible with Mayhem?

 **Yes**